Tuesday 7 May 2024

 Thursday 8 November 2018

-The Colonel has now officially retired, I am to take up the BLOG but alas there is issue with full access to this blog page, therefore I will either continue here being able to just make new entries or will start another.
+The Colonel has now officially retired, I am to take up the BLOG but alas there is issue with full access to the blog page. .

 Captain Scarlet